-I want you to look at v.26: Paul doesn't say that the Spirit helps our weaknesses, he says weakness.
-I.e., Weakness is our perpetual condition.
-It's where we live.
+I want you to look at v.26: Paul doesn't say that the Spirit helps our weaknesses, plural, he says weakness.
+I.e., Weakness is our human condition.
+It's where we live, this side of heaven.
 We don't just have lapses of weakness - weakness pervades our lives.
-All of our lives.
-This explains a lot, doesn't it?
+All of our lives-

 We are physically weak: we're not as strong or as healthy as we wish we were.
-We're mentally weak: we don't think as clearly as we should, we struggle for wisdom.
+We're mentally weak: we don't think as clearly as we should, we struggle for words, and we struggle for wisdom.
 We are emotionally weak: we like to think that we're pretty stable, pretty chill, and then the pressure comes, and we have meltdowns and breakdowns and panic attacks.